-The Relationship Between SWR and Power Loss
+The Relationship Between CB Radios Antenn SWR and CB Radio Power Loss

 Throughout all the articles we have on our website, we are always talking about SWR (standing wave ratio) and for good reason.
 SWR influences the performance you see out of your CB radio and one of the ways this happens is affecting your radio power output.
 This is important because your power output affects the range of transmission your radio is able to reach.
 Depending of the type of activity your expect out of your CB radio, this factor might be of significant importance to you.